Secondary Education Degree

 How Do I Know If a Doctorate in Secondary Education Is Right for Me?

-This type of program will require prior completion of a Master's Degree in a related field with a GPA of 3.0 or higher.
-Some schools will accept students with a Bachelor's Degree if the program offers a joint Master's Degree and Doctorate.
-However, most programs will require teaching experience, teacher certification, and a Master's Degree.
+Doctoral students must have completed a master's degree program in a related field and obtained a GPA of 3.0 or higher.
+Some schools will accept students with a bachelor's degree if the program offers a joint master's degree and doctorate program.
+However, most programs will require teaching experience, teacher certification, and a master's degree.

 Financial Aid

-A Doctoral Degree in Secondary Education can be costly, but financial aid through FAFSA, grants, loans, and internships are often available.
-In addition, certain subject areas that are high need (foreign language, math, science, advanced classes) are often repaid by schools once the teacher agrees to a set number of years at that school.
+A doctoral degree in secondary education can be costly, but financial aid through FAFSA, grants, loans, and internships are often available.
+In addition, many employing schools will reimburse the cost of tuition for teachers in high-demand subject areas, such as foreign language, math, science, and advanced classes, who agree to a minimum number of years at the school.

 Career Advancements

-The overall goal of a Doctorate program in Secondary Education to prepare top educators to create, assess, and teach students and teachers the best practices as needed in various locations.
-Those holding a Doctorate may also teach future teachers in their area of expertise.
+The goal of a doctorate program in secondary education is to prepare top educators to create, assess, and teach best practices in education.
+Educators who hold a doctorate may also teach future educators in their area of expertise.

 Educational Research Methods

 Doctoral research is an integral part of the educational process at this level.
-This class will help prepare you for the hours of research ahead in relation to your dissertation.
+The Educational Research Methods course introduces students to qualitative, quantitative, and mixed methods for research in education and will prepare you for the hours of research needed for your dissertation.

 Evaluating the Effectiveness of the Educational Process

-As a Doctorate level teacher, you are likely to hold a higher position within the school system.
-This means that you may have the responsibility of evaluating an educational process in a single classroom or an entire school system.
+As a doctorate-level teacher, you are likely to hold a higher position within the school system.
+This means that you may be responsible for evaluating an educational process in a single classroom or an entire school system.

 Faculty Leadership